subham-04/color-dropper/README.md

 ## Features

-- Color dropper extension allows you to select a any color from website and copies the HEX code and saves it into your Clipboard, which you can paste anywhere you need.
+- Color dropper extension allows you to select a any color from website and copies the color code and saves it into your Clipboard, which you can paste anywhere you need.

 - Note